 The feedback that I got from my last post, it looks like I’m going to write more about food photography.
 I can’t be happier to hear that because photography is the one thing that makes me happy.
 When I can help someone with their food photography, then I’m even more pleased.
 You just have to be honest with me when I need to stop.
-The problem is that I can speak about photography all day long. 🙂
+The problem is that I can speak about photography all day long.
+Before I continue I must say that these tips are just from my own experience and have helped me on my journey.
+I don’t give you a tutorial here and I just share some tips that have helped me. 🙂

 Food styling is one of the most powerful tools that can help you with your food photography.
 It can make your images spot on, or it can ruin the whole image.
 It’s a powerful tool you need when you are interested in food photography.
 If you don’t have a professional food stylist working with you, then you just have to learn how to do it yourself.
 Even when you don’t feel like you have the artistic mind, then I can tell you that I don’t have that spirit as well.